CloudHolic/ruta/docs/roadmap.md

 Stages 1 and 2 get their own oracle instead: **`luac -p`**, which parses without executing.
 `cargo xtask build-reference --luac` builds it from the same vendored sources, and `ruta -p` is the counterpart on this side.
-Accepted-versus-rejected and the exact text and line numbers of compile errors are all comparable this way, over the same 31 files.
+Accepted-versus-rejected and the exact text and line numbers of compile errors are all comparable this way.

+It scores 34 files rather than the conformance board's 31.
+The three skipped files are skipped on grounds of what happens when they _run_ — exhausting memory, or being a module rather than a test — and none of that stops them from parsing.
+Its second axis is the corpus: the chunks the suite hands to `load`, which otherwise go unchecked until stage 4.
+What is in the corpus and why is in `conformance/README.md`.

 Stage 3 has no equivalent and is covered by Rust unit tests alone.
 That is a real gap, not an oversight; it is recorded here so that the absence is noticed rather than assumed.